FlyingOddo/ChessNQueensOnBoard/README.md

 (X == empty field, O == Queen).

-There are many bruteforce solutions on the internet.
-This is also a kind of brute force solution with the different that this programm respect a special structurs.
-My programm only show the first possible solution.
+There are many brute force solutions on the internet.
+This is also a kind of brute force solution with the different that this programm respect a special structure.
+The program only show the first possible result.
 This solution is pretty fast.
 With normal brute force it could take a realy long time, to get a result on a e.g. 1000x1000 field.
 This method bring a result in just some secounds.